- Car Rentals

 Adventure | Nature

-At a distance of 10 km from Tallital Bus Stand, Naina Peak, also known as China Peak, is the highest peak and a famous attraction in the town of Nainital.
-A trek to Naina Peak is one of the top things to do in Nainital and is among prime place to visit on a Nainital trip.
+At a distance of 10 km from Tallital Bus Stand, Naina Peak, also known as China Peak, is a mountain peak in Nainital.
+It is the highest peak in Nainital, and among the famous attractions to visit during your Nainital trip.

 Naina Peak is situated at an altitude of 2615 m.
-The peak was renamed from China peak to Naina peak after the 1962 war with China.
-Due to high altitude and lush green forest path, Naina Peak is also a favorite place in Nainital for trekking.
-This highest point of this mountain is widely known for its amazing natural surroundings and the snow covered mountains all around.
-Naina Peak is a quiet place from where the Nanda Devi peak and the mountains on the Tibet border can be viewed.
+The peak was renamed from China Peak to Naina Peak after the 1962 war with China.
+This highest point of this mountain is widely known for its amazing natural surroundings and the snow-covered mountains all around.
+Naina Peak is a quiet place from where the Nanda Devi Peak and the mountains on the Tibet border can be viewed.
+Due to its high altitude and lush green forest path, a trek to Naina Peak is one of the top things to do in Nainital.

 The peak offers breathtaking views of the surrounding peaks.
-The trek to Naina Peak is little .....
+The trek to Naina Peak is a little challenging, covering a distance of 6 km .....

 Hill Station | Backwaters